-To identify sustainable courses, an inventory was conducted across all USFQ academic departments.
-A team from the Office of Sustainability and the Department of Curriculum Design defined the methodology.
-The starting point was the database of USFQ classes for the 2019-2020 academic year.
-The methodology involved searching the database using keywords based on the study by Brugmann, Rashad et al. (2019) related to the 17 Sustainable Development Goals, STARS language, and sustainability reporting practices of other STARS-reporting universities.
+To identify the sustainable course offerings, an inventory was made through all academic departments at USFQ.
+The methodology used was defined by a team made up of personnel from the Office of Sustainability and the Department of Curriculum Design.
+The methodology consists of searching in the database of USFQ classes for the academic year 2019-2020, and they a keyword search was preformed to select classes related to sustainability.
+The keywords are based on the study by Brugmann, Rashad et al. (2019) based on concepts related to the 17 Sustainable Development Goals and keywords for taken from STARS language and review of practices in sustainability reports from other universities that report to STARS.